 The method for Instant Pot butternut squash soup is pretty straightforward.
-In fact, the most technique required is chopping the squash (see below)!
+The most technique required is chopping the squash (more on that, below).
 Other than that, it’s a quick and easy Instant Pot soup recipe.
 Saute, pressure cook, blend and eat!
 Here are the basic steps to do in the Instant Pot after you peel and chop the vegetables:

 Step 1: Saute the shallot 3 to 5 minutes.

 Step 2: Pressure cook on High 9 minutes.

 Add all the remaining ingredients, then pressure cook on High for 9 minutes.
-(It will take about 10 minutes for the Instant Pot to “preheat” and come up to pressure.)
+Note that it will take about 10 minutes for the Instant Pot to “preheat” and come up to pressure.

 Step 3: Quick release and blend!